benhowdle89/grade/README.md

 <script type="text/javascript">
     window.addEventListener('load', function(){
         /*
-            A NodeList of all your image containers.
+            A NodeList of all your image containers (Or a single Node).
             The library will locate an <img /> within each container to create the gradient from.
          */